InfinityVM/InfinityVM/test-load/README.md

 There are two load test scenarios we run:

-1. `LoadtestSubmitJob`: Each user sends a `SubmitJob` request to the coprocessor for an offchain job, with a wait time of 1-3 secs between each job submission for a user.
+1. `LoadtestSubmitJob`: Each user sends a `SubmitJob` request to the coprocessor for an offchain `MockConsumer` job, with a wait time of 1-3 secs between each job submission for a user.
-2. `LoadtestGetResult`: Starts by submitting an offchain job with nonce `1` and then each user keeps sending `GetResult` requests (no wait time between requests).
+2. `LoadtestGetResult`: Starts by submitting an offchain `MockConsumer` job with nonce `1` and then each user keeps sending `GetResult` requests (no wait time between requests).

 For each load test, Goose spawns multiple users, with a thread for each user.

 To run the load tests:
 ```
-cargo run --release -- --host http://127.0.0.1:8080 --report-file=report.html
+cargo run --bin test-load --release -- --host http://127.0.0.1:8080 --report-file=report.html
 ```
 where `http://127.0.0.1:8080` is the address of the REST gRPC gateway.